Same-sex marriage in Puebla: Background

-Attempts to pass civil union legislation
+Early bills

-On 7 December 2006, a civil union bill, similar to that of Mexico City, was proposed in Puebla, but it faced strong opposition and criticism from deputies of the Institutional Revolutionary Party (PRI) and the National Action Party (PAN), which declared that "the traditional family is the only social model, and there cannot be another one."
+On 7 December 2006, a civil union bill, similar to the law submitted in Mexico City, was proposed in Puebla, but it faced strong opposition and criticism from deputies of the Institutional Revolutionary Party (PRI) and the National Action Party (PAN), which declared that "the traditional family [was] the only social model, and there [could not] be another one."
 The civil union bill was proposed again on 15 March 2011.
-After five reviews in the ensuing years, on 8 June 2014 the bill was postponed until a later legislative session.
-On 29 September 2014, Congress announced that there would be no discussion in that legislative term.
-Activists organized a march on 8 November 2014 urging the Congress of Puebla to legalize same-sex marriage.
+After five reviews in the ensuing years, the bill was postponed until a later legislative session on 8 June 2014.
+On 29 September 2014, the Congress of Puebla announced that there would be no discussion in that legislative term.
+Activists organized a march on 8 November 2014 urging the Congress to legalize same-sex marriage.
 Congress rejected a civil union bill in December 2014.
-The Party of the Democratic Revolution (PRD), which had supported the measure, announced its intention to re-introduce a similar bill in 2015.
+The Party of the Democratic Revolution (PRD), which supported the measure, announced its intention to re-introduce a similar bill in 2015.
 On 11 June 2015, a PRD deputy submitted a marriage bill instead, citing national court decisions in favor of same-sex marriage.
-In June 2016, state officials announced they would postpone any vote on the legislation until the Mexican Supreme Court ruled on the action of unconstitutionality filed in April 2016 (which it did in August 2017).
+In June 2016, state officials announced they would postpone a vote on the legislation until after the Supreme Court ruled on the action of unconstitutionality filed in April 2016.